LMPQ Digital Industries Advanced Apprenticeship – Infrastructure Technician

 The LMPQ Pre-Apprenticeship Assessment Programme

 New Apprenticeship candidates will be required to attend an interview and complete an 8-week training & assessment programme, comprising 2 days a week.
-They will be assessed for competence, attitude and personal application, before being allowed to attend an interview for a vacancy with an LMPQ employer.
-Participants will learn work-based skills such as team-working and business communications, along with the fundamentals of IT hardware, software and networking.
+They will be assessed for competence, attitude and personal application before being allowed to attend an interview for a vacancy with an LMPQ employer.
+Participants will learn such work-based skills as team-working and business communications, along with the fundamentals of IT hardware, software and networking.
+They will also attend 2 full days of sector related work experience.

-- Apprentices attend the LMPQ Academy for 5-day ‘block release’ periods every other month (in months 1, 3, 4, 7 & 9 of the Apprenticeship).
-During this time, the apprentices work towards four MTA exams and a City and Guilds Award in Business Process.
+Apprentices will attend the LMPQ Academy for one day per week for classroom based skills development, project work and examinations.
+During this time, the apprentices work towards four MTA exams and a City & Guilds Award in Business Processes.

-- Apprentices are required to complete projects & assignments in the workplace supported by an LMPQ Workplace Coach.
-The Apprentice will be visited every 8 weeks to assess progress, provide coaching and support, and give feedback to the employer.
+Apprentices are also required to complete projects and assignments in the workplace which are set and monitored by a Workplace Coach.
+He or she will visit the workplace every 8 weeks to assess progress, provide coaching and support, and give feedback to the employer.

-- In the final month of the programme, Apprentices attend the LMPQ Academy for 5 days preparing for their Apprenticeship Endpoint Assessment.
-This takes the form of an independent interview when the Apprentice’s work-based projects, synoptic project, examinations and an employer reference are all considered.
+At the end of the programme, Apprentices attend the Academy for 5 days to complete their synoptic project.
+They will then be submitted for their End Point Assessment which takes place during month 13.
+This takes the form of an independent interview when the Apprentice’s work based projects, synoptic project, examinations and an employer reference are all considered.

 Apprentices will work towards the following qualifications: